-- I am a congregationalist, though I affirm rule by elders.
+- I am a congregationalist and I affirm rule by elders.

 - I believe in two sacraments (rituals ordained by Christ that communicate grace to the recipients): Baptism and Communion; Christ is spiritually present (in the sense Calvin meant) in Communion.